voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### October 28, 2022

+The key features in this release are:
+* Improved diarization in the text areas where one speaker switches to another.
+* More accurate speaker Voice Signature matching.

+This release fixes numerous small Web UI issues, mainly usability, in the Transcribe App related to the Voice Signature functionality made first available in the 2 previous releases.

 ### October 25, 2022

 The release addresses these specific Transcribe App issues: